lylin17/fruit_class/README.md

 # Fruit Classifer

-- Built a Flask app to classify fruit images using Dockers
+- Built a Flask app to classify fruit images using Docker
 - Based on a simple fruit classification model using transfer learning and dockerize for reproduciblility
 - We will be building 3 containers for data preocessing, model training and deployment respectively.
-- For data consistency, model training uses prepared processed data that are made available in google drive.
+- For data consistency, model training uses prepared processed data that are made available in dropbox.

 ## Solution